fbpx

 3. Cycle instructors

-All London boroughs fund free adult one-to-one cycle training and this can be a great way to plan a specific route for work or similar.
-The instructor will help you plan your route and teach you the best way to cross any tricky junctions.
+All London boroughs fund free adult one-to-one cycle training and this can be a great way to get route-planning help.
+The instructor will know your area extremely well and can help with tricky bits like crossing junctions.
 Most often, they’ll know a way of completely avoiding the bits of the journey which are causing you anxiety.
 At the same time they’ll teach you the best way to communicate with traffic, where to ride and what to avoid.
+Google ‘borough name + adult cycle training’ to get started.

 4. Local LCC groups

-Find out what events your local LCC group has coming up.
-Many local groups hold regular rides for new riders to learn the best routes around the neighbourhood and surrounding areas.
-You’ll also be introduced to a whole community of friendly local cyclists.
-These people have all the best knowledge on local bike shops, free bike repair sessions and other cycle events in your area.
+Join a local London Cycling Campaign ride.
+You’ll learn the best routes around the neighbourhood and also meet a whole community of friendly local cyclists who have all the gossip on the best bike shops, free bike repair sessions and other cycle events in your area.

 5. Cycling clubs

-• Cycle clubs in London for people just starting out include our community partners JoyRiders, who focus on helping women, and Londra Bisiklet Kulübü, who focus on helping people from Turkish and Kurdish backgrounds.
+• Starting out: try our community partners JoyRiders (focus on helping women) and Londra Bisiklet Kulübü (focus on helping people from Turkish and Kurdish backgrounds).

-• London sport cycling clubs have regular rides for most levels, routes that often they’ve been using for decades, and tend to have a strong social element.
+• Sporty: London sport cycling clubs have regular rides for most levels, routes that often they’ve been using for decades, and tend to have a strong social element.
 Warning: you might get hooked and start entering 100km challenge events.
+Find a list of LCC’s affiliate sport cycling clubs here.

 WANT MORE SAFE ROUTES?